ArnabGupta2004/Annoying-Password-game/README.md

 🎮 **Annoying Password Game** is a ridiculous, frustrating, and hilarious password-making simulator built with Python and Kivy.
 It's *designed to test your patience* while forcing you to create the "perfect" password!

+> Can you find the Easter egg?
+> 🔊 Sound On, Please!

 ---

 ## 🖥️ How to Play (Windows)